MarianoChaves/pygent/docs/getting-started.md

 for details.
 The helper shows `/cmd` to run a raw shell command, `/cp` to copy files into the workspace and `/new` to restart the conversation while keeping the current runtime.
+The `/save DIR` command copies the workspace and relevant configuration for later use.
+Resume the session with `pygent --load DIR`.

 ### Tool usage